Luise Vosgerchian: Biography

-Career
+Education and Career

+Luise Vosgerchian studied at the New England Conservatory of Music until 1945.
 Vosgerchian began her career as a music instructor at Brandeis University.
 She began teaching at Harvard University in 1959 and was a mentor of many prominent musicians.
-Among her most notable students were Allison Charney, Yo-Yo Ma, Bobby McFerrin, Stephen Pruslin and Richard St. Clair.
+Among her most notable students were Allison Charney, John Adams, Yo-Yo Ma, Bobby McFerrin, Bob Telson, Stephen Pruslin and Richard St. Clair.
+She was made a full professor in 1971, and was named department chairman in 1974.
+She later retired in 1990, and her students organized a tribute concert at Sanders Theater.

 Physicist Brian Greene described Vosgerchian in Until the End of Time as one of his most influential teachers, noting she "had a deep interest in how scientific discoveries relate to aesthetic sensibilities".